quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 We will use a [Quix Streams `Source`](../../connectors/sources/README.md) to generate text to be processed by our new Word Counter `Application`.

+!!!
+NOTE

-NOTE: Our example uses `JSON` formatting for Kafka message values.
+    Our example uses `JSON` formatting for Kafka message values.